nllz/IRTF-HRPC/draft-research.md

 ### Security

 Question(s):
 Did you have a look at Guidelines for Writing RFC Text on Security Considerations {{BCP72}}?
-Have you found any attacks that are out of scope for your protocol?
+Have you found any "attacks that are somewhat related to your protocol yet considered out of scope of your document?
 Would these attacks be pertinent to the human rights enabling features of the Internet (as described throughout this document)?

 Explanation:
-Most people speak of security as if it were a single monolithic property of a protocol or system, however, upon reflection; one realizes that it is clearly not true.
+Most people speak of security as if it were a single monolithic property of a protocol or system, however, upon reflection one realizes that it is clearly not true.
 Rather, security is a series of related but somewhat independent properties.
 Not all of these properties are required for every application.
 Since communications are carried out by systems and access to systems is through communications channels, these goals obviously interlock, but they can also be independently provided {{BCP72}}.

 Example:
 See {{BCP72}}.